 The Chinese New Year is the celebration of the new year based on the traditional Chinese calendar.
 The date moves each year.
-In 2021, it is on February 12 and is called The Year of the Ox.
-I thought it would be fun to put together a collection of Chinese New Year activities you can use for a fun little mini study.
+The Year of the Dragon will begin on February 10, 2024.
+I’ve assembled a collection of Chinese New Year activities, resources, and ideas you can use for a fun themed unit study.

 If learning with themes is new to you, I have a post called How to Easily Create a Themed Unit Study that gives all kinds of ideas and ways you can easily put together a themed unit for your family.
 If you read that post and look at the activities below, you will see how easy it is to put together an interesting, fun, and informative Chinese New Year unit study.